About the course

-A 2:1 honours degree is preferred, but strong applicants with a 2:2 in a degree related to National Curriculum subjects, or to education or child development more generally, will also be considered.
+A good UK honours degree or equivalent, at a minimum 2:2 in a degree related to National Curriculum subjects, or to education or child development more generally, will also be considered.
 GCSEs or equivalent at grade C / 4 or above in English, Maths and Science.
+We accept the GCSE equivalency taken via equivalencytesting.com and astarequivalency.co.uk.
+Applicants with pending qualifications will be considered.
 Two references: one vocational and one academic.

-You'll need to pass the governments professional skills tests in Literacy and numeracy and undergo a Disclosure and Barring Service and Prohibition Order checks before you start the course.
+You'll need to undergo a Disclosure and Barring Service check, a Prohibition Order check and complete a Fit to Practice (FTP) questionnaire before you start the course.

 About the training provider

 Nottingham Trent University's (NTU) reputation is long established.
 We've been training teachers and educational professionals for well over 50 years.
 Our greatest strength is our extensive links with schools and educational settings.
 These relationships enable every student to gain experience through placement in a wide variety of educational environments.

 Working with schools